retrocomputacion/retrobbs/docs/tml.md

 Parameters:

 `row`: Screen row to fill.
 Default `0`<br>
 `code`: Character code to use.
 Default `0`.
-For C64 this is a screen code, not PETSCII`
+For C64 this is a screen code, not PETSCII`.
+For MSX extended graphic characters use the position in the character ROM. ie: character 336 (0x150) should use code = 16 (0x10)

 ---
 #### **&lt;RESET&gt;**